 ALIF is performed in close proximity to the large blood vessels that go to the legs, creating the risk of vascular problems, such as blood loss or injured blood vessels.

 The total blood lost is measured by calculating the estimated volume of blood loss during surgery and the hemoglobin level of the blood after surgery.
 The difference between the total blood lost and the estimated blood lost is called hidden blood loss, which makes up about 40% of the total blood lost in both anterior and posterior approaches to surgery.5 Hidden blood loss may contribute to prolonged hospitalization and recovery.

 This potential risk of damage to veins or arteries is an uncommon complication in the hands of experienced vascular and spine surgeons.

 Other ALIF Considerations

 In general, the principal risk of this type of spine surgery is that a solid fusion will not be obtained (nonunion) and further surgery to re-fuse the spine may be necessary.
-Fusion rates for an ALIF should be as high as 90-95%.
+Fusion rates for an ALIF are typically as high as 90% to 95%.6

 - Have had prior lower back surgery

 - Have been treated with radiation for cancer